bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 The rest of our program interactions follow the same `program.rpc.[functionName]` and `program.account.[accountName]` patterns we explored earlier.
 Within `Main.jsx`, you can see I've set up two functions for interacting with our RPC methods: `initializeVoting` and `handleVote`.

-If you try and initialize our program via the blue button in the center of the page, you'll likely see the following message: `Error: TypeError: Cannot read properties of null (reading 'publicKey')`.
+If you try to initialize our program via the blue button in the center of the page, you'll likely see the following message: `Error: TypeError: Cannot read properties of null (reading 'publicKey')`.
 This is because we are missing our `voteAccount` keypair.
 If you recall back to `tests`, we defined our vote account as a random keypair:

 ```javascript
 const voteAccount = anchor.web3.Keypair.generate()